dstavy/Hanukkah/README.md

 # Hanukkah
-Hanukkah lamp that light candles automaticly on Hanukkah.
-Has wind sensor so the candles dim with wind

 Digitla Hanukkah lamp.
 Turns on and off based on time and date .
 Additianly has 4 wind sensors to dim  candles when blown on